|

 Having or showing an alert mind or high intelligence; bright, perceptive, informed, clever, wise, etc. Showing sound judgment and rationality.
 An intelligent decision; an intelligent solution to the problem.
 Capable of some independent functioning because equipped with a microprocessor or computer.
 An intelligent missile.

-Intelligent Definition & Meaning | Britannica Dictionary
+INTELLIGENT - Definition & Meaning - Reverso English Dictionary

 |